naurandir01/DisWeb/README.md

 ## Create a CASE

-1. Before create a case, go to the directory that contain the CASE and create a sub directory that will be the name of the CASE.
+1. Before creating a case, go to the directory that contain the CASE and create a sub directory whose will be the name of the CASE.
 Exemple: $ mkdir /mnt/CASES/TEST
 2. Click on Case then on  **NEW CASE**.
 Enter the name of the directory created.

 ![image](/docs/case.png)